Orange Money

-Orange Money is the mobile money service of Orange S.A., available in most of the group's affiliates in Africa.
+Orange Money is the mobile phone based money transfer service of French telecom company Orange S.A., available in most of the group's affiliates in Africa.
 Its users can deposit money into an account linked to their mobile phone number, and then access a range of services, in particular transferring money domestically and internationally, paying bills and buying airtime top-up.

-Since June 2016, the service is available in France, where it enables international money transfer to Côte d'Ivoire, Sénégal and Mali.
+Since June 2016, the service has been available in France, where it enables international money transfer to Côte d'Ivoire, Sénégal and Mali.